alschultz2/miniproject2AS/README.md

 ## What my project is about
 I decided for this project, I wanted to see how much area each country has.
-I.e, I wanted to show the are of all the countries in the world.
+I.e, I wanted to show the area of all the countries in the world.

 ## Pip install instructions
 In order to install all of the files necessary for the program,